matthieu-vagnon/img-carousel/README.md

 ## Description

-This is a simple images carousel.
+This is a simple image carousel.

 ## Tech stack